artsy/README/onboarding/mentors.md

 to curate, maintain and protect.
 We recognize that all of these ideals require intentional work and iteration between people to make them reality.
 One way we work to maintain and grow this culture is through mentorship.

-Although mentorship can occur in many forms, currently on the Artsy engineering team our only formal mentorship program is for new hires.
-Although both the company and engineering team have programs that fall under the umbrella of _mentorship, career development_ and _education_, this doc will focus on mentorship in the context of onboarding to the engineering team.
+Mentorship and professional development occur in many forms and contexts, but this doc is focused on mentoring for new engineering hires.

 ## The Onboarding Mentor

-Each new engineering hire is assigned an _Onboarding mentor_ are by their manager.
-Onboarding mentors are not managers or teachers, but exist to help new engineers - _regardless of past experience_ - become confident, comfortable members of the team.
-An onboarding mentor acts as a new hire's perhaps most consistent peer (and **non-manager**) throughout the sprint rotation process. **As an onboarding mentor, you are expected to**
+Each new engineering hire is assigned an _Onboarding mentor_ by their manager.
+Onboarding mentors are not managers or teachers, but exist to help new engineers - _regardless of level_ - become confident, comfortable members of the team.
+An onboarding mentor acts as a new hire's perhaps most consistent peer (and **non-manager**) throughout the sprint rotation process. **As an onboarding mentor, you are expected to:**

 - Support and guide your mentee at least through the first 3 months.
 Expect that this will take a bit of your time, at least 4-8 hours per week.
 - Schedule at least one meeting per week to check in with your mentee
 - Be an available pair when your mentee gets stuck
-- Provide a safe space for sounding other questions and concerns (though _not_ as a replacement for People Ops)
+- Provide a safe space for sounding other questions and concerns (though _not_ as a replacement for People Ops or the mentee's manager)
 - Be a source of consistency throughout their onboarding team sprint rotations

 ### How to be an onboarding mentor